hansroland/reflex-dom-inbits/tutorial.md

 The first parameter *NominalDiffTime* is the length of the time interval between two events.
 It is measured in seconds.
 The second parameter is an UTCTime.
 I never really found out what it's used for.
 You can give an arbitrary data-time field.
 Normally I use current time.

 The result is a series of Events.
-Their paylod is the data structure *TickInfo*:
+Their payload is the data structure *TickInfo*:

 ~~~ { .haskell }
 data TickInfo